Although Inventory and Assets may appear to be synonymous, they are two different phrases describing what a corporation or organization possesses.

 Inventory management is the process of keeping track of the things, parts, and raw materials that a business consumes or sells.

-The examples show how various forms of inventory are used in retail and wholesale businesses like Cloth, threads, dyeing, and print designs are among the raw materials and parts used by a T-shirt manufacturer.
+The examples show how various forms of inventory are used in retail and wholesale businesses like, cloth, threads, dyeing, and print designs are among the raw materials and parts used by a T-shirt manufacturer.

 The four primary forms of Inventory:

-Raw materials: When a product is finished, the basic elements, such as the oil needed to make shampoo, are usually indistinguishable from their previous state.
+Raw materials: When a product is finished, the basic elements, such as the oil needed to make shampoo, are indistinguishable from their previous state.

 Finished Goods: Items that are ready for sale are known as finished goods.